Skip to Content

 All feedback received from formal University Groups is reviewed and acted upon by the relevant service manager or is considered centrally.

 • External Committees – we provide a range of library services under contract and each contracted group has a formal feedback mechanism.
 The Healthcare Library Advisory Group offers formal Department of Health feedback on the contracted service offered to HSC employees in Northern Ireland, and the AFBI Contract Monitoring Group and AFBI Library Committee provide input to the management of the AFBI Library.
-Library managers from each of the hosted libraries meet relevant library staff twice a year to offer feedback and agree an annual service development plan.
-(Service Level Agreements exist for major contracted services).
+All feedback received from these formal external committees is reviewed and acted upon by the relevant service manager or is considered centrally.

 All feedback received via the library webpages is reviewed and acted upon by the relevant service manager or is considered centrally.
 All customers who identify themselves receive a personal response to their feedback.

-• Customer Journey Mapping – we use customer journey maps to actively engage with customers and find out how customers engage with different aspects of the Library service.
+• Customer Journey Mapping we use customer journey maps to actively engage with customers and find out how customers engage with different aspects of the Library service.
 We have embedded the use of Customer Journey Maps as an important means of engaging with customers.

 All feedback received from these exercises is reviewed and acted upon by the relevant service manager or is considered centrally.

 • We use Mystery Shoppers to measure customer satisfaction and gain insight into library services.
-The information provided by Mystery shoppers is used to improve services where possible.
+The information provided by Mystery Shoppers is used to improve services where possible.

 Section 2: How the Library Feeds Back to its Customers